Anchorage Centennial Project 2014-2015

 Summer 2014 - Exploring urban Anchorage!

 Walking and biking tours were held in 4 Anchorage neighborhoods - Fairview, Mountain View, Spenard, and Government Hill - led by neighborhood residents to showcase and discover the great places that make our city!
-The tours explored the history of these neighborhoods, their important issues, and will help to create the Anchorage Community Atlas!
+The tours explored the history of these neighborhoods and their important issues.

 This project is supported in part by a grant from the Alaska Humanities Forum, the Rasmuson Foundation, and the Anchorage Centennial Celebration.
 Any views, findings, conclusions or recommendations expressed in this website do not necessarily represent those of the Forum.